Doctor of Philosophy in Education - Distance Learning

 This advanced curriculum provides you with the skills to demonstrate your leadership as you transform educational policy.
 Discover new ways to bridge the digital divide.
 Assess root causes of educational problems.
 Apply theory and research to solve emerging educational challenges.
 And take on social problems, too, by developing and disseminating innovative educational solutions.

-Complete advanced courses online or in downtown Denver.
+Complete advanced courses online.
 Your curriculum features in-residence workshops and a strong research component.
 You will reach the pinnacle of achievement when you research, write, and defend your dissertation.

 To fulfill the requirements for the PhD in Education, Distance Learning Specialization, you must successfully: